komal260205-wq/stk-website/wiki/FAQ.md

 In September 2021, the most recent version, 1.3, has been released.
 It contains updates for many official karts.

-For more details, please see the [changelog](https://github.com/supertuxkart/stk-code/blob/master/CHANGELOG.md), the [blog posts](https://blog.supertuxkart.net) or the list of resolved issues on STK's GitHub.
+For more details, please see the [changelog](https://gitlab.com/supertuxkart/stk-code/blob/master/CHANGELOG.md), the [blog posts](https://blog.supertuxkart.net) or the list of resolved issues on STK's GitLab.

 {% end_liquid %}